Code360In/katacoda-scenarios-32/docker-compose/step3.md

 Cast some votes using the voting app and examine the records in the table.

-Quiz the postgres CLI and exit the container after completing the above tasks.
+Quit the postgres CLI and exit the container after completing the above tasks.

 `\q`{{execute T2}}